Fuzz Testing¶

 - Builds the fuzz target via

-just nix-build-fuzz(→nix build .#fuzz) - Downloads the corpus from the previous night's run (if available)
+just bazel-build-fuzz(→bazel build --config=fuzz //fuzz/handlers:iiif_handler_uri_parser_fuzz) - Downloads the corpus from the previous night's run (if available)

 - Runs

-just nix-run-fuzz fuzz-corpus-live $FUZZ_DURATION fuzz/handlers/corpus(default 10 minutes), merging new findings into the live corpus - Uploads the updated corpus as an artifact (
+just bazel-run-fuzz fuzz-corpus-live $FUZZ_DURATION fuzz/handlers/corpus(default 10 minutes), merging new findings into the live corpus - Uploads the updated corpus as an artifact (

 fuzz-corpus, retained 30 days) - On crash (libFuzzer exits non-zero;